Supporting school improvement - some examples

 - Extending the leadership capacity within a school to support rapid improvement and high quality leadership eg appointment of school improvement or additional senior leadership posts

-- Expertise and advice provided using existing Trust expertise eg pupil premium, data and management, More Able, Gifted and Talented, SEND, pastoral and early help support, safeguarding
+- Expertise and advice provided using existing Trust expertise eg pupil premium, data and management, More Able, Gifted and Talented, SEND, pastoral and early help support, safeguarding; subject expertise

 - Providing clear accountability structures within the school, underpinned by a proactive and supportive line management structure.